 - Offer more trust.
 You are the leader, so lead.
 Offer trust to others, let them know you trust them.
 As a leader, when you offer trust through your actions, it will be noticed, and people will tend to want to live up to that trust in return.
 This starts the virtuous cycle of trust building.

 - Involve team members in decisions.
 When you engage others in decisions, you show them you trust their opinion.
 Questions like “What do you think?” or “How would you do this?” can go far in building trust with remote team members, as long as you really do want their input.

 - Delegate important work.
 Done well, delegation is trust in action.
 (Tweet that )When you do this, along with the two suggestions above, remote team members no longer need to wonder what you think of them and their abilities.
 You are showing them through your actions that you value their contributions and want them to be an important contributor to the team.

 - Consciously build connections.
 What do you know about your remote team members?
 Do you know their hobbies and passions?
 Do you know the names of their children and what they are doing in school and in life?
 If your answers here are weak or you are shrugging your shoulders, you have some work to do.
 While this is true for all members of your team, it is especially true for your remote team members.
 Start learning more about them so that your connection to them is stronger and yes, more personal.

 - Use your webcam.
 Seeing is believing.
 Think about how much you see the people in the building compared to those out in the field.
 Shut down email and turn on your webcam.
 It will make a bigger difference than you might think.

 Trust is just one factor that impacts the success of remote leaders and remote teams.
-If you want to learn more, visit The Remote Leadership Institute or order a copy of The Long-Distance Leader – our new book written to help leaders of remote teams.
+If you want to learn more, visit The Remote Leadership Institute or pre-order a copy of The Long-Distance Teammate – our new book written to help remote teams become more cohesive and productive.